IIP-Design/iip-static-assets/Commons/HelpPage.md

 Getting started is easy!
 Simply head to [commons.america.gov](https://commons.america.gov) and start searching or browsing content.

-### What types of content can I find or store in the Content Commons?
+### What types of content can I find in the Content Commons?

-Currently, articles and videos are available in the Content Commons from ShareAmerica, Young African Leaders Initiative (YALI), Young Leaders of the Americas Initiative (YLAI), GPA Video, and VOA Editorials.
+Currently, press guidance, playbooks, articles, graphics, and videos are available in the Content Commons from ShareAmerica, Young African Leaders Initiative (YALI), Young Leaders of the Americas Initiative (YLAI), GPA Video, VOA Editorials, U.S.Missions, Regional Media Hubs, GPA Press Office, GPA Media Strategy, GPA Design & Editorial, ECA PASC, Bureau of African Affairs (AF), GPA Global Campaigns Strategy Unit.

-We are currently working on adding press content to the Content Commons.
-In the future more content sources will be added and we are working on adding PDFs, images, audio and other content types.
+In the future more content sources will be added.

 ### Can anyone add content to the Content Commons?